 There is a significant chance that your business will have other forms to file, but these are the most common.
 No matter what your business is, these are the forms you can reasonably expect.

-After you’ve completed the five steps in our guide, consider the following additional steps.
+After you’ve completed the six steps in this guide, consider the following additional steps.
 Most are more considerations, but the Alaska LLC biennial report submission is required.
-Read on to learn more.

 Commingling your personal and business activities into one bank account can be problematic when tax season arrives.
 Another problem can come up if you’re taken to court and someone claims that you and the business are the same entity since you share the same bank account.